wp-plugins/bad-behavior/README.txt

 == Release Notes ==

-= Bad Behavior 2.0 Known Issues =
+= Bad Behavior 2.2 Known Issues =

-* Bad Behavior 2.0 requires MySQL 4.1 or later and PHP 4.3 or later.
-Bad Behavior 2.1 requires MySQL 5.0 or later and PHP 5.2 or later.
+* Bad Behavior 2.2 requires MySQL 5.0 or later and PHP 5.2 or later.

+* CloudFlare users must enable the Reverse Proxy option in Bad Behavior's settings.
+See the documentation for further details.

 * Bad Behavior is unable to protect internally cached pages on MediaWiki.
 Only form submissions will be protected.